 SOC 5845 Readings in Social Gerontology (1-3) Directed readings in social gerontology.
 May be repeated for a maximum of 6 semester hours.
+Prerequisite: Social Gerontology coordinator consent.

 SOC 5850 Internship in Gerontology (6) The application of theories and principles in the field of aging under the direction of the department and the supervising agency.
-Prerequisite: 10 semester hours of graduate credit.
+Prerequisite: 18 graduate credit hours including 3 credit hours of graduate research methods and Social Gerontology coordinator consent.

 SOC 5860 Advanced Topics in Sociology (3) Selected topics of contemporary interest in Sociology; variable content.
 May be repeated for a maximum of 6 semester hours.